patrikx3/onenote/README.md

 * **Per-tab zoom** — each tab remembers its own zoom level independently
 * Dark mode (non-official workaround — may have minor inconsistencies since it is not directly supported by Microsoft)
 * **Dark mode follow system** — automatically switches dark mode on/off when your OS theme changes (Settings > Dark mode > Follow system)
+* **Desktop notifications** — enable native OS notifications via Settings toggle.
+Toasts (updates, bookmarks, offline status) also fire as system notifications when enabled.
+Clicking a notification brings the app to foreground.
+* **Auto language detection** — auto-detects your OS language on first run and matches it to one of 30 supported translations.
+You can also select "Auto (system)" anytime from Settings > Language.
 * Launch minimized with the `--minimized` argument

 **Navigation and clipboard:**